-Boudica is just as much as an enigma today as she was nearly 2000yrs. ago because the ancient Britons did not record their history.
-Therefore, the only evidence we have today about the queen is passed down to us from the Romans.
+The ancient Britons did not record their history; therefore, there is very little information on Boudica or the ancient Britons.
+The only reliable evidence we have today is passed down from the Roman historians.
+But we must remember history is written by the victors.
 We can assume Boudica would never have become the legendary figure she is today without the political events which saw the Romans dishonour her ruler husbands wishes to distribute his Kingdom between his daughters and Emperor Nero in his last will.
 Boudica stands out in a romanticised view today because she allegedly managed to settle the differences between the various warring tribes and unite them to fight bloody battles against the powerful legions to secure their island from the tyranny of Rome.
 This is the accepted view today; however, I believe the Druids also played a major part in the revolt because they knew the Romans would never tolerate their absolute power over the tribes or their rituals of human sacrifice of which the Romans found barbaric.

 After Prasutagus had died the Roman centurions pillaged his kingdom, they stripped the Iceni elite of their ancestral possessions, and the king's relatives were enslaved.
 An enraged Boudica; possibly with the help of the Druids, united some of the tribes and encouraged them to revolt against Roman occupation.
 Veterans of the Roman army in Camulodunum (Colchester), the capital of Roman Britannia, began evicting people from their houses and stealing their fields.
 When members of the tribes protested they were laughed at by the hated veterans, who were now calling them prisoners and slaves of Rome, but one day the Victory Statue of the Romans at Camulodunum slipped and turned its back on the Romans.
 The oppressed Britons took this as a sign of hope; the veterans looked on in dread.
 The Roman governor of Britannia, Gaius Suetonius Paulinus was away on a campaign against the Druids, so the veterans asked the imperial agent Decianus Catus for help.
 Fully aware a revolt was about to begin, he advised the former legionaries to find sanctuary in the temple whilst he sent for reinforcements, but it was too late.
 The revengeful Britons burnt the settlement to the ground and inflicted terrible retribution on the inhabitants.
 The Britons then ambushed the Hispana IX who had been sent to relieve Colchester; the battle saw the majority of them brutally slaughtered, only the legate and the cavalry escaped the carnage of that day.